MiquelDebon/CI_05_02_01_DiceGame_SB_JWT/README.md

 The software must respect the main design patterns.

 **URL's**

+    MYSQL:    /players
+    MongoDB   /playersMongoDB

     - POST:   /players                -> Create a player.
     - PUT     /players                -> change the name of the player.
     - POST    /players/{id}/games/    -> A specific player rolls the dice.
     - DELETE  /players/{id}/games     -> deletes the player's rolls.
     - GET     /players/               -> returns the list of all the players in the system with their average success rate.
     - GET     /players/{id}/games     -> returns the list of games for a player.
     - GET     /players/ranking        -> returns the average ranking of all players in the system.
 That is, the average percentage of successes.
     - GET     /players/ranking/loser  -> returns the player with the worst success rate.
     - GET     /players/ranking/winner -> returns the player with the worst success rate.

 ### References: